Female Genital Mutilation (FGM)

 What’s the issue?

-The Tackling FGM Initiative, which has now come to an end, aimed to strengthen community-based prevention work within FGM affected communities in England and Wales.
-We did this jointly with three other funders – Esmée Fairbairn Foundation, Rosa – the UK Women’s Fund and Comic Relief.
+The Tackling FGM Initiative aimed to strengthen community-based prevention work within FGM affected communities in England and Wales.
+We funded this Initiative along with three other groups – Esmée Fairbairn Foundation, Rosa – the UK Women’s Fund and Comic Relief.

-By supporting organisations based within affected communities, the Initiative aimed to strengthen the voice of women and children already affected by, or at risk of, genital mutilation in all its forms.
-The Initiative started in 2010 with an £1 million investment, funding 14 organisations – 7 of these working in London.
+By supporting organisations based in affected communities, the Initiative aimed to strengthen the voice of women and children already affected by, or at risk of, genital mutilation in all its forms.
+The Initiative started in 2010 with an £1 million investment.
+This funded 14 organisations, 7 of which worked in London.
 The first phase of the work finished in Spring 2013.
 A second phase, with a further investment of £1.8 million, was completed in 2016.

 What we’ve learnt